unicode-org/icu4x/ffi/capi/js/package/docs/source/collator_ffi.rst

         - Note: ``right`` should be an ArrayBuffer or TypedArray corresponding to the slice type expected by Rust.

+    .. js:method:: resolved_options()

+        The resolved options showing how the default options, the requested options, and the options from locale data were combined.
+None of the struct fields will have ``Auto`` as the value.

+        See the `Rust documentation for resolved_options <https://docs.rs/icu/latest/icu/collator/struct.Collator.html#method.resolved_options>`__ for more information.

 .. js:class:: ICU4XCollatorAlternateHandling

     See the `Rust documentation for AlternateHandling <https://docs.rs/icu/latest/icu/collator/enum.AlternateHandling.html>`__ for more information.